PyO3/pyo3/guide/src/types.md

 let prm: PyRefMut<MyClass> = cell.try_borrow_mut().unwrap();
 # drop(prm);

-// Can use methods from PyAny on PyCell<T> due to Deref implementation let _ = cell.repr();
+// Can use methods from PyObject on PyCell<T> due to Deref implementation let _ = cell.repr();

-// Rust will convert &PyCell<T> to &PyAny automatically due to Deref implementation let _: &PyAny = cell;
+// Rust will convert &PyCell<T> to &PyObject automatically due to Deref implementation let _: &PyObject = cell;

-// For more explicit &PyAny conversion, use .as_ref() let any: &PyAny = cell.as_ref();
+// For more explicit &PyObject conversion, use .as_ref() let any: &PyObject = cell.as_ref();

-// To obtain a PyCell<T> from PyAny, use PyAny::downcast
+// To obtain a PyCell<T> from PyObject, use PyObject::downcast
 let _: &PyCell<MyClass> = any.downcast().unwrap();
 ```